 Jointing materials: To be compatible with each other and with the contact surfaces and non staining to finished surfaces.
-Do not provide bituminous materials on absorbent surfaces.

 Nylon brush seals: To be dense nylon bristles locked into galvanised steel strips and fixed in a groove in the edge of the door or in purpose-made anodised aluminium holders fixed to the door with double sided PVC foam tape.